2010 Minnesota Vikings season: Week 17: at Detroit Lions

 The Vikings' final game was a division rivalry rematch against the Lions.
-In the second quarter the Vikings trailed early as kicker Dave Rayner nailed a 55-yard field goal, followed by QB Shaun Hill completing a 7-yard TD pass to WR Nate Burleson, followed by Rayner making a 37-yard field goal.
-The Vikings got on the board too as an interception was returned 36 yards for a touchdown by DE Jared Allen.
+In the second quarter the Vikings trailed early as kicker Dave Rayner nailed a 55-yard field goal, followed by quarterback Shaun Hill completing a 7-yard touchdown pass to wide receiver Nate Burleson, followed by Rayner making a 37-yard field goal.
+The Vikings got on the board too as an interception was returned 36 yards for a touchdown by defensive end Jared Allen.
 This was followed by kicker Ryan Longwell hitting a 27-yard field goal.
-Detroit extended their lead with RB Maurice Morris getting a 5-yard TD run.
+Detroit extended their lead with running back Maurice Morris getting a 5-yard touchdown run.
 The Vikings tried to come back, but only came away with a 48-yard field goal from Longwell, giving the Vikings a loss and thus closing out the season on a 6–10 record.